NexusPIPE/blog/blog/2023-07-16-all-in-one-cybersec.md

 ### The Rising Threat of Cyber Attacks

 Additionally, the costs associated with these attacks are mounting.
 A Corero survey found that DDoS attacks can cost enterprise organisations $50,000 USD in lost revenue from downtime costs.
-Nearly 70 percent of organisations experience 20-50 DDoS attacks per month ([Source](https://www.comparitech.com/blog/information-security/ddos-statistics-facts/#:~:text=A%20Corero%20survey%20found%20DDoS,50%20DDoS%20attacks%20per%20month.)).
+Nearly 70 percent of organisations experience 20-50 DDoS attacks per month[^1].

 These statistics underline the critical importance of having robust DDoS mitigation and general cybersecurity measures in place for your websites.